-What Can a Handyman Do in San Luis Obispo, California?
+What Can a Handyman Do Without a License in San Luis Obispo, California?

 In California, most construction-related work that totals more than $500 (labor + materials) for a single job requires a California contractor license issued by the CSLB.
 California does have a “handyman”/minor work exemption at $500 per job, but it is narrow and does not eliminate building-permit requirements or allow you to split a larger job into smaller invoices to evade licensing.
 In San Luis Obispo, you should also expect to need a City business license to operate within city limits.